CopotronicRifat/Sentiment-Analysis-on-Cloud-Platforms/README.md

 From topics covered in the syllabusPySpark
 For Sentiment Analysis TasksThere are several traditional machine learning algorithms that can be used to classify text on the
 IMDb Reviews and SemEval-2017 Task 4 datasets.
 Here are a few examples:

 a.
 Naive Bayes
 b.
 Support Vector Machines (SVMs)
 c.
 Logistic Regression
 d.
 Decision Trees
 e.
 Random Forests

-And also, some Deep Learning Techniques such asa.
+And also, some Deep Learning Techniques such as

+a.
 Recurrent Neural Networks (RNNs)
 b.
 Long Short-Term Memory (LSTM) Networks
 c.
 Bidirectional RNNs
 d.
 Transformer Networks

 Also, we would explore any novel idea that can be implemented along with these techniques.

 For Cloud Deployment and Computing:

 Amazon AWS

 Task Assignment for Each Team Members

 1. Report Writing and Presentation –a.
 S M Rafiuddin
 b.
 Image Bhattarai
 2. Literature Review –